 3. Put the egg whites in a bowl and whip until soft peaks form.

-4. Increase speed to high and gradually add granulated sugar about 1 tbsp at a
+4. Increase speed to high and gradually add granulated sugar about 1 tbsp at a time until stiff peaks form.
+(The whites should be firm but moist.)

 5. Sift the confectioner’s sugar and cocoa powder over the egg whites and fold the dry ingredients into the white.
 (This looks like it will not happen.
 Fold gently and it will eventually come together.)